US Forest Service starts clearing homeless camp in Oregon national forest

 “You could feel the heaviness in the air and just the stress and depression that people are feeling,” she told The Associated Press.
 “We’re up there on the list of groups of people that society doesn’t really care for.”

-Four people living in the encampment including Bryant, along with two homeless advocates, filed for a restraining order to stop the closure earlier this month.
+Four people living in the encampment including Bryant, along with two homeless advocates, filed for a restraining order to stop the closure.
 The claim argued it would cause irreparable harm to more than 100 people who were living there, many of whom have disabilities.

 The government responded in court filings that U.S. Forest Service staff in January began notifying homeless people living in the area of the upcoming closure.
 Original plans for the project were published in 2019 and were authorized by the U.S. Forest Service in 2023, the court filings said.